Skip to content

 • Success contains a single property: a certificateChain (X.509).
 This enables immediate consumption by the arbitrary applications (mTLS, signed requests), regardless of platform specifics.

-• The leaf is a binding certificate issued for the attested key by the backend.
+• The leaf is a binding certificate issued for the attested key by the back-end.

 • Failure is a typed error with an optional explanation.
 Categories: